Here is a list of 12 extreme weather events that happened in the year 2017, that were extremely devastating. Have a read about them.

-The monsoon rains devastated further more states before terminating.
+The monsoon rains devastated further more states before terminating and was one of the extreme weather event of 2017.
 The eastern states of Uttar Pradesh, Bihar, West Bengal, Arunachal Pradesh and Asom were affected severely.
 Millions of people were relocated, thousands lost their lives, millions of houses and buildings were shrouded, millions of livestock were killed and thousands of hactares of standing crop was deluged into water yielding a heavy loss to the country’s GDP.

 - Earthquake in Along, 18th November 2017 :

 An earthquake struck the Indo-China border area on 18th November with a magnitude of 6.4 in the richter scale.
 Simultaneously another earthquake of magnitude 5 hit the same area.
 The consequent earthquakes frightened the localites, although no casualities were reported but due to the tremors many houses and buildings were damaged.

 - Flood in Tamil Nadu, November 2017 :

 The state of Tamil Nadu that remained dry in the monsoon season was severely flooded by the torrential rains by the retreating monsoons.
 The major cities of the state viz.
 Chennai, Thiruvallur, Kanchipuram were drowned under water.
 Many people were relocated and many lost their lives.
 This extreme weather event reminded the people of 2015 floodings in which hundreds of people lost their lives and millions were affected.